 To back up a step, we need to be clear that barrel-aging beer carries an element of risk.
 No matter a brewer’s skill, discipline, or attention to detail, barrels of beer will ultimately have a degree of variability.
-What does that mean?
-It means that two barrels made from the same materials, and filled with the same beer for the same amount of time can turn out two beers that don’t taste the same.
+Meaning, two barrels made from the same materials, and filled with the same beer and aged for the same amount of time can turn out two different beers.
 As Jason, our brewmaster, describes it: “Blending beer can be seen as a form of ‘quality control’ when dealing with barrels.”
-Inevitably, a brewer will find a barrel with a character that’s too acetic (vinegar-y), tannic (bitter), or even chemical-y (just like it sounds).
+Inevitably, a brewer will find a barrel with a character that’s too acetic (vinegar-y), tannic (bitter/dry), or even chemical-y (just like it sounds).
 Those barrels will not join the blend, and may have to be dumped.

-Probably one of the most intensive examples of blending at Allagash is an upcoming beer we’ll be releasing at the brewery: Cuvée d’Industrial 2017.
+Probably one of the most intensive examples of blending at Allagash is Cuvée d’Industrial 2017.
 Jason created this beer by blending twenty-four different barrels from our wild beer cellar.
-Barrel wood types used in the blend include: chestnut, port, rum, aquavit, American oak, Sauternes, and red wine.
-The resulting beer features aromas as diverse as apple, grape, caramel, and clove, thanks to the various yeast, bacteria, and types of barrels in which these beers were aging.
+Barrels used in the blend included: chestnut, port, rum, aquavit, American oak, Sauternes, and red wine.
+The resulting beer featured aromas as diverse as apple, grape, caramel, and clove, thanks to the various yeast, bacteria, and types of barrels in which these beers were aging.